NCSU GIS/MEA582:

 Transferring GRASS GIS data between two computers

-If GRASS GIS users wish to exchange GRASS Mapsets, they can do so as long as the source and target GRASS Locations have the same projection.
-The PERMANENT Mapset should not be usually exchanged as it is a crucial part of the given Location.
-Locations can be easily transferred in between GRASS Database directories on different computers as they carry all data and projection information within them and the storage format used in the background is platform independent.
-Locations as well as whole GRASS Databases can be copied and moved in the same way as any other directories on the computer.
+If GRASS GIS users wish to exchange GRASS Mapsets, they can do so as long as the source and target GRASS projects have the same projection.
+The PERMANENT Mapset should not be usually exchanged as it is a crucial part of the given project.
+Projects can be easily transferred in between GRASS Database directories on different computers as they carry all data and projection information within them and the storage format used in the background is platform independent.
+Projects as well as whole GRASS Databases can be copied and moved in the same way as any other directories on the computer.

 Further resources